Silence of the lambs analysis

 2) In what ways do the visual styles of Manhunter (with its neon-infused, clinical aesthetic) and Silence of the Lambs (with its grounded, shadow-laden naturalism) shape the audience’s sense of dread and intimacy?

-- Manhunter's neon, clinical aesthetic creates cold, stylized dread-distance, detachment, a sense of stalking from afar.
+- Manhunter's clinical aesthetic creates a cold distance, detachment, a sense of stalking from afar.

 The naturalistic shadows in Silence of the Lambs produce a sense of intimate, claustrophobic tension, proximity, and psychological closeness.